passiv/snaptrade-sdks/sdks/typescript/README.md

 yarn add snaptrade-typescript-sdk
 ```

-**Important note: this library is can be used in both the client-side or server-side, but using it
+**Important note: this library can be used in both the client-side or server-side, but using it
 in client-side browser code is not recommended as you would expose security credentials.**